Hallucination is a Consequence of Space-Optimality: A Rate-Distortion Theorem for Membership Testing: Introduction

 \textbf{Further discussions on the memory capacity.} Although modern models have billions of parameters, the effective memory budget for storing a particular family of random facts can be far smaller.
 Appendix~\ref{appendix:random-facts} provides two explanations: (i) modern networks are encouraged to minimize pure memorization (through various regularization and MDL/PAC-Bayes viewpoints), and (ii) structured knowledge (e.g., language and reasoning) and random facts compete for a finite memory budget, where the \textit{former takes precedence} during learning due to its greater impact on the training objective.
 Our view resonates with the ``memorization is necessary'' argument by Feldman et al.~\cite{Feldman-20-ShortTaleLongTail, FeldmanZ20-LongTailviaInfluence, BrownBFST21-memorizationOfIrrelevant}: while (implicit) regularization reduces the overfitting to noise, its tendency to limit memorization can be detrimental to the model's performance on long-tail, high-entropy facts.

-Crucially, this tendency is amplified by the rate-distortion frontier's shape: the marginal memory cost to eliminate the final few errors is prohibitively high.
-Consequently, permitting a small probability of hallucination yields a disproportionately large reduction in the required memory budget---a trade-off that is naturally favored by training objectives optimizing for aggregate loss rather than perfect precision.
-We argue that these mechanisms, taken together, result in a small effective memory budget for random facts, leading to the observed high-confidence hallucinations.
+Crucially, this tendency is amplified by the rate-distortion frontier's shape: the marginal memory cost to eliminate the final few errors is prohibitively high, and training objectives optimizing for aggregate loss rather than perfect precision naturally tolerate the latter.

 Conversely, our analysis supports the effectiveness of additional fine-tuning on unstructured random facts, which encourages the model to allocate more memory budget.
 Our framework also justifies why incorporating external information, such as using RAG~\cite{LewisPP+2020-RAG}, is effective in mitigating hallucinations: memory budget is no longer a limiting factor when non-parametric memory is present.